You know your business needs to accept credit cards. How can your business accept them?

 How much does it cost to accept credit cards?

 The price of each transaction varies based on the method by which a card is accepted and the pricing plan you've chosen.
 There are three main pricing models you are likely to come across in your research.
+They include:

 Flat-rate pricing: Generally a model of payment facilitators like Square or PayPal, flat-rate pricing includes fixed rates for certain types of transactions.
 For example, PayPal charges 2.7% for a card-present transaction, meaning the card was swiped at a physical location.
 For online transactions, PayPal charges 2.9% plus 30 cents per transaction.
 For a card that is keyed in over the phone, PayPal charges 3.5% plus 15 cents per transaction.
-The reason for the elevated price is due to the increased risk of fraud associated with this payment method.
+The elevated price here is due to the increased risk of fraud associated with this payment method.
 There are usually no additional fees with flat-rate pricing and no lengthy contracts, making it ideal for businesses that process less than $3,000 per month.

 Interchange-plus pricing: This pricing model is based on the interchange rate paid by all credit card processors, plus a processor's markup fee.
 It is the most transparent model available because it is based on a universal rate.
 The markup, which is how the processor makes money, is usually negotiable in this pricing model.
 It is expressed as a percentage plus a per-transaction fee.
 For instance, you may be quoted 0.25% plus 15 cents.
 Remember, this is what you will pay in addition to the interchange rate for the transaction (which varies, depending on the type of card, your industry and how you accept the card).

 What is the cheapest way to accept credit card payments online?

-For the small-volume merchant, using a processor that has flat rates and provides its services on a pay-as-you-go basis is more cost-effective than working with a processor that charges multiple account maintenance fees, even if that processor's transaction rates are lower.
+For the low-volume merchant, using a processor that has flat rates and provides its services on a pay-as-you-go basis is more cost-effective than working with a processor that charges multiple account maintenance fees, even if that processor's transaction rates are lower.
 Once a small business eclipses $3,000 in monthly volume, though, a processor with lower rates might be more cost-effective, even with the associated fees.

 How do you accept credit card payments on Square Cash and other apps?

 Accepting credit card payments on mobile wallets or peer-to-peer applications should only be done when you know and trust the people sending payment.
 It is much easier for a customer to dispute transactions and recoup money using these platforms, whether it is Square Cash or PayPal.

 For established businesses that want to accept payments from a customer's mobile wallet, investing in an NFC-enabled terminal or card reader is the way to go.
-NFC-enabled readers allow you to accept contactless payments so customers can pay with apps like Google Pay or Apple Pay while your business is more protected from chargebacks and transaction disputes.
+NFC-enabled readers allow you to accept contactless payments, so customers can pay with apps like Google Pay or Apple Pay while your business is more protected from chargebacks and transaction disputes.

 Accepting credit cards is a customer service must.

 In the modern business landscape, it's imperative to accept debit and credit cards.
 Cards as a payment method have become so ubiquitous that many customers don't carry cash any longer.
 Accepting credit cards is a means of boosting customer satisfaction and driving more sales.
 Choosing the right credit card processor for your business can ensure that you not only keep your customers happy but that it doesn't cost an excessive amount to accept credit and debit cards.